 - Start and end classes on time.
 This helps to create an atmosphere of respect for students’ time and yours.

-- Move around the classroom.
+- Move around.
 Try to keep students involved and attentive by moving throughout the classroom.

 - Look and sound confident.
-Arrive at class prepared and handle yourself professionally at all times to indicate that you are in charge.
+Arrive at school prepared and handle yourself professionally at all times to indicate that you are in charge.

 - Make sure everyone can hear.
 Learn to project your voice effectively, encourage students to speak up loudly, and if necessary repeat student questions and responses for those who may not have heard.